zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/column-conversions/column-conversions.md

 <copy>sudo su - oracle</copy>
 ````

-2. **Oracle data capture**
+2. Oracle data capture

-3. To configure the Oracle Integrated Extract:
+To configure the Oracle Integrated Extract:
 Execute the GGSCI command:

 ````
 <copy>edit param etpc</copy>
 ````
-4. Enter the following settings:
+3. Enter the following settings:
 ````
-	       <copy>extract etpc
+	      <copy/>extract etpc
           exttrail ./dirdat/et
           useridalias oggcapture
           reportcount every 120 seconds, rate
           ddloptions report
           warnlongtrans 60m, checkinterval 15m
           table pdbeast.tpc.*;</copy>
 ````

-5. Add the parameter that will cause Integrated Extract to capture DDL operations that are of mapped scope.
+4. Add the parameter that will cause Integrated Extract to capture DDL operations that are of mapped scope.
 Add the parameter that will cause Integrated Extract to encrypt its OGG Trail files.

-6. Save and close the file.
+5. Save and close the file.

-**Data transmission to MySQL**
+6. Data transmission to MySQL
 This is not technically required because the OGG and MySQL installations are on the same machine.
 However, if data is being transmitted over a LAN/WAN an Extract Data Pump is required.
 To configure the Oracle to MySQL Extract Data Pump: